NikkiKoole/CookingClass/README.md

 - **TaskCounter** can handle these kinds of 'events'
    1. destinationRect : A visible rectangle on the screen to click with something.
    2. clickCounter : describe an object to be clicked, while possibly dragging another and for a certain amount.
 It also has callbacks
    3. timerCounter : a certain amount of ticks it calls onTick and on the end it calls onFinished methods
+- **DomManipulator**
+ - handles styling and other dom properties for divs, it also generates the correct dom elements from json.
+- **collider**
+ - checks which elements are colliding with a point, it also returns a group of colliding objects if needed.

 basically the game loop functions as follows